-Study probes heroin addiction's effect on the brainNovember 11th, 2013 in Neuroscience /
+Study probes heroin addiction's effect on the brainNovember 11, 2013 in Medicine & Health / Neuroscience

 (HealthDay)—Long-term heroin use changes how genes are activated in the brain, which leads to changes in brain function, according to a new study.